natdarke/base-config/README.md

 1. Persistent Data
     * To hold data used by a database service.
 DB services are containers.
 Data added to a container whilst running will not persist between restarts.
 Therefore, a solution is to keep the data in a host directory
-    * This can be accomplished using a service from your cloud infrastructure provider e.g. AWS "EBS Volume", or Digital Ocean "Block Storage Volume" - you can mount a volume completely outside your host computer to the /mnt directory.
+    * Even better, this can be accomplished using a service from your cloud infrastructure provider e.g. AWS "EBS Volume", or Digital Ocean "Block Storage Volume" - you can mount a volume completely outside your host computer to the /mnt directory.
 This is a very flexible and safe way to keep valuable data available to a Docker-based micro-services application.
 2. Development
     * It is very inconvenient to work on code inside a container during development
     * A developer can mount a volume from their local machine inside a container, thereby allowing them to work on local code but have that code used within an application container/service